arunchaitanya24/News-stock-data-analysis/README.md

 - Getting stock quote: [Example Stock qoute for apple news article published on April 3 2019](https://query2.finance.yahoo.com/v8/finance/chart/AAPL?formatted=true&lang=en-US&region=us&period1=1554210000&period2=1554210000&interval=1d)

   After fetching the stock symbols stock quote of the entities are fetched on the day new article is published using yahoo historical finance data.

+  Data Cleansing and transformation are peformed on the data to acqurie data normalisation for performing correlation analysis on the data.
+To perform correlation analysis, to establish the relation between change in stock price and news article polarity of the news article three types of correlation methods are employeed as following:
+    - Pearson's Correlation
+    - Kendall's Correlation
+    - Spearman's Correlation

 ##### Note: This project is done for academic thesis purpose